2023 Legislative Agenda

-The Alliance’s Legislative Agenda is crafted annually in partnership with early childhood organizations that are advancing policy solutions through the legislative process that are related to health, safety, food security, economic security, and early care and education.
-Each year, issues are selected by the Alliance’s 21-member Steering Committee.
+The Alliance’s Legislative Agenda is crafted annually in partnership with early childhood organizations that are advancing policy solutions through the legislative process related to health, safety, food security, economic security, and early care and education.
+The following nine issues were selected by the Alliance’s 21-member Steering Committee.
 One or more lead organizations will direct legislative and advocacy strategy on each issue.

 LEAD ORGANIZATION: Voices for Vermont’s Children

-LEAD ORGANIZATIONS: Vermont Parent Child Center Network, Vermont Family Network, and Winston Prouty Center for Child and Family Development.
+LEAD ORGANIZATIONS: Vermont Parent Child Center Network and Winston Prouty Center for Child and Family Development

 LEAD ORGANIZATION: Vermont Parent Child Center Network